Chryss Goulandris: Other activities

 In June 1994, she was appointed a non-executive director of Waterford Wedgwood plc, with special responsibility for organizing commemorative events for the bicentenary of the death of Josiah Wedgwood.
 She resigned from this role in January 2009.
-She was a director of the Wedgwood Museum Trust until June 2007 and is now an honorary member.
+She was a director of the Wedgwood Museum Trust until June 2007 and was an honorary member.

-She has been Chairperson of the O'Reilly Foundation since its establishment, was invited by family friend Paul Newman to be first Chairperson of the Barrettstown Castle Hole in the Wall Club.
+Goulandris was Chairperson of the O'Reilly Foundation from its establishment, was invited by family friend Paul Newman to be first Chairperson of the Barrettstown Castle Hole in the Wall Club.
+According to the Irish Times, she was also a patron of the Irish Horse Welfare Trust.

 The Ireland Funds

-Goulandris has been involved with The Ireland Funds for many years, especially with the annual Pittsburgh fundraising dinner.
-She is the President d'Honneur of the Ireland Fund of France, and funded since 1993 the bourse Chryss O'Reilly de l'Ireland Fund de France, a 2000 euro per annum scholarship for eight universities in Northern Ireland and the Republic of Ireland.
+Goulandris was involved with The Ireland Funds for many years, especially with the annual Pittsburgh fundraising dinner.
+She was the President d'Honneur of the Ireland Fund of France, and funded since 1993 the bourse Chryss O'Reilly de l'Ireland Fund de France, a 2000 euro per annum scholarship for eight universities in Northern Ireland and the Republic of Ireland.